 As we become a global economy and airlines link the remotest parts of the world within a day, international child abduction by a parent has become easier, more common, and problem in need of law-making.
 For this reason, about 25 years ago the Hague Convention on the Civil Aspects of International Child Abduction was proposed, signed by many nations and ultimately ratified (over a long time).1 In the event you are in this situation or concerned about it, the blog is written ...

 Family and domestic law cases, including divorce and paternity are civil cases.
 There are no criminal charges, and the case is heard by the bench (judge), not a jury.
 In some Indiana counties, there are separate civil and criminal courts.
 In other counties, both types of cases are heard in the same court.
 For the most part, the realms of family law and criminal law do not generally and frequently overlap.
-However, there are instances when criminal law becomes ...
+However, there are instances when criminal law becomes intertwined in ...

 This blog series has focused on the bodies of law, loosely dealing with jurisdiction, that provide remedies for parents having their children taken or kidnapped from their legal custody by the other parent.
 We have discussed how there are both state and federal remedies to prevent and/or return children who have been taken or abducted within the United States.
-However, the matter becomes more complex, difficult, expensive and delayed when a child ...
+However, the matter becomes more complex, difficult, expensive and delayed when a child is taken ...